srikant-kumar/iclock-epush-server-docker/README.md

 # 🧠 iClock ePush Biometric Server – Dockerized | eSSL & ZKTeco Integration

-> **A one-command Docker setup to run the iClock biometric server (ePush-compatible) for eSSL and ZKTeco devices – with automatic database import.
+> **A one-command Docker setup to run the iClock biometric server (ePush-compatible) for eSSL and ZKTeco devices – with automatic database import and phpMyAdmin support.
 Works seamlessly on Linux, Windows, and Apple Silicon (M1/M2) using Docker.**

 ---